Gatwick key facts

 Uniquely, we're home to a large mix of airline operators, with over 50 currently operating regularly from Gatwick.
 This means that we can offer our passengers a greater choice, through a combination of full service, low-cost and charter services, with many destinations having multiple daily services.

-In 2018, Gatwick welcomed five new airlines.
+Around 1 in 5 of our passengers are now travelling to a long-haul destination, and we offer more than 60 long-haul routes worldwide.
 We will continue with our strategy of encouraging new airline partnerships, so that we can offer our passengers the best selection of travel options.

 - Sex: Male 47%; Female 53%